Joe2257/Domination/README.md

 Hi everyone,

-this is my first commercial project Domination, that is set to release probably around mid late 2021, it is a game inspired by titles like Escape From Tarkov and Deep Rock Galactic.
+this is my most ambitious project, Domination, that is set to release probably around mid late 2021, it is a game inspired by titles like Escape From Tarkov and Deep Rock Galactic.
 As the project is still in the prototype phase I made available only the inventory system that I'm refactoring at the moment, the one that you will be able to see here was the prototype version of it.